How to start a podcast in 2023

 Your hosting provider should give you a valid RSS feed for your podcast.

-Now, you can submit that RSS feed to different podcast players (like Apple Podcasts, iTunes, Spotify, Google Podcasts) so that listeners can easily find your show, and play your audio.
+Now, you can submit that RSS feed to different podcast players (like Apple Podcasts, iTunes, Spotify, Google Podcasts) so listeners can easily find your show and play your audio.

 Podcast distribution works like this:

-For more information on how podcast distribution works, read this guide.
+For more information on how distribution works, read this guide.

-- Apple Podcasts (iTunes) – nearly every podcast directory (Podchaser, Overcast, Pocket Casts, Breaker, Castro, Listen Notes ) uses Apple’s directory as their “master copy.”
+Apple Podcasts (iTunes) – nearly every podcast directory (Podchaser, Overcast, Pocket Casts, Breaker, Castro, Listen Notes ) uses Apple’s directory as its “master copy.”
 If your show is on Apple Podcasts, it will automatically show up on most of the other directories.

-Like I mentioned, apps like Overcast and Castbox scrape the Apple Podcasts directory, so if you submit first to Apple, you'll eventually show up there too.
+Apps like Overcast and Castbox scrape the Apple Podcasts directory, so if you submit first to Apple, you'll eventually show up there too.
 You'll also want to submit your podcast to the Podcast Index (Transistor does this for you).

 According to Edison Research (2019), here are the top three ways listeners find podcasts: